lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. image:: quota_setting_page.png

-* Resource
+* Overview panel
    * Usage: Shows the actual amount usage of the selected storage.
    * Endpoint: Represents the mount point of the selected storage.
    * Backend Type: The type of storage.
    * Capabilities: The supported feature of the selected storage.